Counting integer matrices with square-free determinants: Introduction

 Our approach is based on new bounds on exponential sums along determinant hypersurfaces, which we believe could be of independent interest.

-\begin{rem}\rm{ Note that the bounds based on algebraic geometry, such as in~\cite{Fouv, Katz}, do not apply to rational exponential sum modulo $p^2$, where $p$ is prime, which is our principal case.
+\begin{rem}\rm{ Note that the bounds based on algebraic geometry, such as in~\cite{Fouv, Katz}, do not apply to rational exponential sums modulo $p^2$, where $p$ is prime, which is our principal case.
 Moreover, even in the case of exponential sums modulo $p$, our bounds are stronger that those which can be derived from, for example, results of Katz~\cite{Katz-SingSum}.
-This is due to the high dimension of the singularity locus of the determinant variety over $\F_p$ (which is contained in the set of matrices of $n \times n$ matrices over $\F_p$ of rank at most $n-2$), affecting the strength of the algebraic geometry approach quite adversely.} \end{rem}
+This is due to the high dimension of the singularity locus of the determinant variety over $\F_p$ (which is the set of matrices of $n \times n$ matrices over $\F_p$ of rank at most $n-2$, and thus a variety of dimension $n^2-4$, see~\cite{Ab}), affecting very adversely} the strength of the algebraic geometry approach. \end{rem}

+\begin{rem}\rm{ It is also interesting to note that Browning, Sawin and Wang~\cite{BSW} have also used bounds on exponential sums with matrices over $\F_p$ to establish some new results on matrices with integer entries.
+However the exponential sums which arise in~\cite{BSW} and the techniques employed are very different from ours.} \end{rem}